 Humidity levels tend to decrease during Autumn and Winter.
 The drier the air, the less moisturised is our skin.
-When our skin is no longer ‘protected’ by our tan: The skin becomes pale, loses tone and dehydrates.
+When our skin is no longer ‘protected’ by tan, it becomes pale, loses tone and dehydrates.
 The hands get affected the most.

-Feel radiant every day with our intensely moisturising hand cream that nourishes, soothes, soothes and repairs your skin.
-Scientifically formulated with the rich moisture of a butter and lightness of a lotion, this non-greasy body cream is the perfect way to revitalise dry, dull skin and give you a supple, youthful glow from top to toe.
+Feel radiant every day with our intensely Moisturising Hand Cream that nourishes, soothes and repairs your skin.
+Scientifically formulated with the rich moisture of a butter and lightness of a lotion, this non-greasy body cream is the perfect way to revitalise dry skin and give you a supple, youthful glow from top to toe.

 Sorry to rain on your parade but try to resist the temptation for the sake of your complexion if you can.
 Hot baths and showers can dissolve the protective barrier in the winter skin which will eventually lead to dryness.
-You can instead have a warm – not hot- bath and plump it up with our Limited-edition verdure soybean candle.
-Our soy waxes are 100% vegetable and they can be used as moisturising oil once the candle is lighted up.
+You can instead have a warm – not hot- bath and plump it up with our Limited-edition Verdure Soybean Candle.
+Our soy wax is 100% vegetable and can be used as Moisturising Oil once the candle is lighted up.